pinakidey/SimpleRestaurantAPI_Rust/README.md

 # Preface

 I started learning Rust last week.
-I finished a course on Udemy on Rust (3-4days), read the rust-docs (in part) and Rocket docs (in full).
+I finished a [course](https://github.com/pinakidey/certificates/blob/main/The_Rust_Programming_Language.jpg) on Udemy on Rust (3-4days), read the rust-docs (in part), Rocket docs (in full) and docs of various other crates as required.

 This is my first project in Rust.
 I found Rust very interesting, it made me think a lot more about WHY, at every step, instead of HOW and reminds me of C++ days.